khulnasoft-lab/design.khulnasoft.com/contents/components/accordion.md

 - tabs
 ---

-Accordions are used to regroup a set of specialized content and deliver it on users demand.
-Accordions give users more granular control over the interface and help them comprehend larger content into smaller digestible parts.
+Accordions are used to group similar content and hide or show it depending on user need or preference.
+Accordions give users more granular control over the interface and help them digest content in stages, rather than all at once.

 ## Usage